-“Whether it was giving to the collections in school or helping neighborhood families in need, we were always there for others.
-We knew that we were fortunate, and we used our gifts to support others when they needed our help.”
+“Whether it was giving to the collections taken at St. Ethelreda every day after lunch to fund foreign missions or helping neighborhood families in need, we were always there for others.”
+“We knew that we had enough, and anything extra we had should be shared with others we used our gifts to support others when they needed our help.”

-After a fruitful accounting career, including a stint as the CFO for MSV, Karen reflected on the things that truly enamored her to Marillac St. Vincent.
+Karen transitioned to the Marillac St Vincent Board of Trustees and served faithfully on the Finance Committee.
+After a successful accounting career, including a stint as the CFO for MSV, Karen reflected on the three things that cemented her dedication to Marillac St Vincent.

 “Finally, having the Daughters of Charity as sponsors means a great deal to me – especially my memories of my late aunt, Sr. Louise.”

-“It truly makes me happy to know that after my passing, my wishes for my estate will make a difference to those served by Marillac St. Vincent.
-My life has been a happy life, and I am so proud to have had an impact on my neighbors and city.”
+“It truly makes me happy to know that after my passing, my wishes for my estate will make a difference to those served by Marillac St Vincent.
+My life has been a happy life and I am so proud to have had an impact on my neighbors and city.”

 Planning for the future is critical.
 To receive a FREE Personal Inventory and Planning Guide, contact Daniel Summins, MSV Director of Development, at (312) 278 - 4220 or firstname.lastname@example.org.